Call4Cloud | MMP-C | Autopilot | Device Preparation

 6. Securing it a little bit more

-Having that SSO from the user perspective is great but it could also cause some security issues.
-As I was telling you earlier, what if an IT admin was asked to prepare a new device for the CFO and the IT admin could access all of that data without any logs indicating he did?
+Having that SSO from the user perspective is great, but it could also cause some security issues.
+As I told you earlier, what if an IT admin was asked to prepare a new device for the CFO and could access all that data without any logs indicating he did?

 We need to make sure we have some more security in place to make sure this can’t happen

-It sounds pretty obvious but for some companies is still very hard.
-To make sure the device could only access Office 365 we need to configure some nice Compliance Policies and Conditional Access Rules.
+It sounds pretty obvious, but for some companies, it’s still very hard.
+To ensure the device can only access Office 365, we need to configure some nice Compliance Policies and Conditional Access Rules.

 Let’s start with the Compliance Policy to require Bitlocker

-As shown above, we configured a compliance rule to make sure Bitlocker is required.
+As shown above, we configured a compliance rule to ensure Bitlocker is required.
 This Compliance rule is configured without any grace period.
 Because we all know what happens when the device is in a grace period….
-If the device fails to report its Bitlocker state to the DHA service the device isn’t going to be compliant
+If the device fails to report its Bitlocker state to the DHA service, the device isn’t going to be compliant

-Configuring Compliance Policies is only 33% because we also need to make sure we are enforcing the requirement.
+Configuring Compliance Policies is only 33% because we also need to ensure we enforce the requirement.
 As shown below, you could create a new Conditional Access Policy to “Require the device to be marked as compliant”

-Okay, so we are almost done but I guess we still need that last 34% covered.
+Okay, so we are almost done, but I guess we still need that last 34% covered.
 Do you remember the blog I mentioned earlier about the SSO we got because the device didn’t reboot?
-Normally the device needs to perform a reboot the pass that kind of information to the DHA service as I am also mentioning in this blog
+Normally the device needs to perform a reboot and pass that kind of information to the DHA service, as I have also mentioned in this blog

 IMG_2759.jpg